Pneumococcal Vaccine Scorecard

 There are highly effective vaccines to prevent pneumonia.
 These include the pneumococcal conjugate vaccine (PCV) and the haemophilus influenzae type B vaccine (Hib), which target the leading bacterial causes of childhood pneumonia, as well as vaccines against diphtheria, tetanus, and pertussis (DTP), measles (MCV), flu, and COVID-19.
-The expansion of this “basket” of pneumonia-fighting vaccines has contributed to a 65% decline in childhood pneumonia deaths from an estimated 1.4 million in 2000 to 502,000 in 2021.
-Critically, new vaccines are becoming available that target a leading cause of viral pneumonia – respiratory syncytial virus or RSV – and a vaccine to prevent a leading bacterial cause of pneumonia – klebsiella pneumoniae – is in development.
+The expansion of this “basket” of pneumonia-fighting vaccines has contributed to a 56% decline in childhood pneumonia deaths from an estimated 1.4 million in 2000 to 610,000 in 2023.
+Critically, new vaccines are now available that target a leading cause of viral pneumonia – respiratory syncytial virus or RSV – and a vaccine to prevent a leading bacterial cause of pneumonia – klebsiella pneumoniae – is in development.

 But despite recent progress, there are still massive gaps in coverage of these vaccines – particularly for PCV.
-More than one in three children under five globally are still not fully protected and more than half of child pneumonia deaths are in countries with no and low pneumonia vaccine coverage.
-And 28 countries do not even offer the PCV, including some with the heaviest burdens of child pneumonia deaths – China, Somalia, Chad, Guinea, Egypt, and South Sudan.
+One in three children under five globally are still not protected and more than half of child pneumonia deaths are in countries with no and low pneumonia vaccine coverage.
+And 20 countries do not even offer the PCV, including some with the heavy burdens of child pneumonia deaths – China, Egypt, Guinea, Syria, Thailand, Ukraine, Venezuela, and Viet Nam.

-These children are located in just 20 countries, 13 in Africa, six in Asia, and one in the Middle East.
+These children are located in just 20 countries,* 12 in Africa, six in Asia, and two in the Middle East.
 Thirteen of the countries are eligible for financial and technical support from Gavi, the Vaccine Alliance while eleven are fragile and/or conflict-affected, according to the World Bank.
-Of great concern, almost half (7) are yet to introduce the PCV (Chad, China, Egypt, Guinea, Somalia, South Sudan, Viet Nam).
+Of great concern, four are yet to introduce the PCV (China, Egypt, Guinea, and Viet Nam).

 Every Breath Counts is calling on all 20 governments to protect 90% of their children with PCV as a critical Child Survival Action strategy in the countdown to the 2030 Sustainable Development Goal (SDG) deadline.
 Global vaccine and humanitarian agencies should prioritize the provision of information and resources, where applicable, to help these countries achieve this goal.